 Drawing another parallel between photography and the general challenge of life.
 All that quest for the right balance between dark and light.
-Talking Halloween, I am amazed by the level of excitement about symbols of evil and darkness.
-There clearly is something fascinating about that.
-My kids have this charming fling with their imagination of the evil.
-However, the line between real real evil and a creepy spooky evil does not really exist in their world.
+Talking Halloween, all that excitement about symbols of evil and darkness.
+There is something fascinating about that.
+My kids have this fling with their imagination of the evil.
+However, the line between real human evil and a creepy spooky evil does not really exist in their world.

 Aiming at the right balance between light and dark.
 Don’t we all have a natural longing for harmony, light and the constructive good within?
-And then every once in a while, this joy of destruction kicks in.
+And then every once in a while, we feel an ambivalent sensation of destructive energy.
 In healthy doses this is part of the natural cycle of destruction and construction, Shiva’s cosmic dance.

 All Saints’ Day tomorrow.
-This is to the stillness of final Shavasana, a state of light and love, I trust.
-A Slovak village just off the Tatra mountains, Sarajevo, at the foot of Etna and in Jerez della Frontera with the salty air of the Atlantic ocean.
+This is to the stillness of final savasana, a state of light and love, I trust.
+Daddy’s Lens has always loved the many different places for this final rest.
+A Slovak village just off the Tatra mountains above.
+Below, Sarajevo and at the foot of Mount Etna.

 I wish I had a picture of a Mexican cemetery on Dia de los Muertos.
 Have never been there at this time of year but love the idea of celebrating the deceased family and friends in such a cheerful and loving way.
 The cemetery in Jerez della Frontera, South of Spain, however made me think of Mexico with its bright light and colors.